hongfuli/en-copy/the-little-prince/chapter-2.md

 That, however, is not my fault.
 The grown-ups discouraged me in my painter's career when I was six years old, and I never learned to draw anything, except boas from the outside and boas from the inside.

-Now i stared at this sudden apparition with my eyes starting out of my head in astonishment.
+Now I stared at this sudden apparition with my eyes starting out of my head in astonishment.
 Remember, I had crashed in the desert a thousand miles from any inhabited region.
 And yet my little man seemed neither to be straying uncertainly among the sand, nor to be fainting from fatigue, or hunger, or thirst, or fear.
 Nothing about him gave me any suggestion of a child lost in middle of the desert, a thousand miles from any human habitation.
-When at last I was able to speak, Isaid to him:
+When at last I was able to speak, I said to him:

 "But - what are you doing here?"